 The “prime” areas of learning and development are:

-Communication and language.
+Communication and language

-Physical development.
+Physical development

-Personal, social and emotional development.
+Personal, social and emotional development

 Communication and language underpins all areas of learning within our early years curriculum and continues to be developed within our provision, teaching, learning and planning methods.
 The prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children’s capacity to learn, form relationships and thrive.
 Planned learning supports the progress and development of listening and speaking, enabling children to process information into thinking and understanding.
 Children practise their physical skills alongside developing social skills, which supports greater independence and higher levels of confidence.